-Make the most of the upcoming holidays and bring Christmas into your teaching with these fun Christmas learning activities.
+Make the most of the upcoming holidays and bring Christmas into your teaching with these fun Christmas learning activities for kids.
 No worksheets necessary, use the engaging activities to get your kids excited about Christmas, as if they needed any help.

 Decide how you’ll decorate your own felt Christmas tree using your imagination.